 The scheme itself is very flexible to ensure that every Scholar’s needs are best met and that the project is well served.
 For example, one of our Scholars who undertook a demonstration project supplying safer nicotine products to homeless smokers worked with two Mentors.
 One was a social scientist who assisted with the more academic aspects of the project.
 The other was an experienced consumer of safer nicotine products who ensured the equipment used in the project was robust enough to be of use to the homeless population in question.
 This example illustrates the breadth of knowledge and experience required from our Mentor cohort.

 But with such a wide-ranging Programme, it is neither possible nor useful to prescribe exactly how the Mentor process should be approached to meet the diverse needs of our Scholars.
-The onus is therefore placed on the Scholar to utilise their Mentors as required and this approach has proved successful during the first three years of the Programme.
+The onus is therefore placed on the Scholar to utilise their Mentors as required and this approach has proved successful during to date of the Programme.